dekuNukem/ATX4VC/device_specific/og_mac.md

 * Dirty contacts / Bad RAMs

-I strongly recommend watching [Adrian's Digital Basement Macintosh Repair-a-thon](https://www.youtube.com/watch?v=lKD65I86XGQ), where he covers a lot of those issues in detail.
+I strongly recommend watching [Adrian's Digital Basement Macintosh Repair-a-thon](https://www.youtube.com/watch?v=lKD65I86XGQ), where he covers a lot of those in detail.

 The **power connector** and CRT **deflection capacitors** are notorious for cracking, here are some examples on mine: